ohadwolfman/Networks_Final_Project/Readme.md

 Moreover, the probability density functions (PDFs) for each distinct group classification offer a comprehensive overview of the statistical distribution of the data.
 These functions can help identify outliers or predominant modes in the data, further contributing to our understanding of the traffic dynamics.

 During the data acquisition process, we meticulously logged the timestamps of transmitted items, subsequently incorporating this data into the analyses of inter-message delays and message sizes.
-An examination of the results reveals that while our filtering mechanism is not infallible, leading to the presence of some noise in the recordings, the overall outcome is commendable, as evidenced by the high correlation observed (It is possible to detect wether the user is active in the group).
+An examination of the results reveals that while our filtering mechanism is not infallible, leading to the presence of some noise in the recordings, the overall outcome is commendable, as evidenced by the high correlation observed (It is possible to detect whether the user is active in the group).

 Presented below are the aforementioned figures.
 The graph depicting inter-message delays and message sizes is distinguished by two colors.
 One color represents the items sent by the user whose communication we monitored (with an internal IP of 10.0.2.15), while all other incoming traffic is denoted by a different color.